 - (1) The ESCO shall enter into an Agreement with the Eligible Customer setting forth the Customer's agreement to purchase Electric Generation Service and any related services from that ESCO.
-The Agreement shall specify the terms and conditions of service. - (2) The ESCO shall retain all Agreements, including taped third-party verification of Verbal Agreements, and Electronic Agreements with Eligible Customers, for a period of at least two (2) years following termination of the Agreement. - (3) The ESCO requesting to change an Eligible Customer's electric power supplier without appropriate authorization from the Customer shall pay all costs and fees incurred by the Eligible Customer, the Authority and/or the Authority arising from or related to the unauthorized change. - (4) Any ESCO responsible for requesting a change of an Eligible Customer's electric power supplier without such Customer's authorization may have its License suspended or revoked by the President and Chief Executive Officer's designee of the Authority. - e) Other Provisions
+The Agreement shall specify the terms and conditions of service consistent with the procedures in the UBP-LI-ESCO. - (2) The ESCO shall retain all Agreements consistent with Section 4 B.3 of the UBP-LI-ESCO, including taped third-party verification of Verbal Agreements, and Electronic Agreements with Eligible Customers, for a period of at least two (2) years for the length of the sales agreement, whichever is longer. - (3) The ESCO requesting to change an Eligible Customer's electric power supplier without appropriate authorization from the Customer shall pay all costs and fees incurred by the Eligible Customer, as detailed in Section 5 K of UBP-LI-ESCO. - (4) An ESCO may have their license suspended or revoked in accordance with the consequences listed in the UBP-LI-ESCO Section 2.D.5..